 Knight then moved to Victoria to play with the South East Melbourne Magic where he felt playing under legendary coach Brian Goorjian would help him develop his game further and help him become one of the premier big men in the NBL.

 After falling short in the grand final, South East Melbourne coach Brian Goorjian looked to rekindle some of the ‘Magic’and replace import guard Brian Tolbert with Billy McCaffrey, who led the Magic to the 1996 championship.
-Goorjian also added young talent Brett Wheeler to the squad as a replacement for the NBA departure of Chris Anstey.
+Goorjian also blossoming big man Brett Wheeler (via Adelaide) to the squad as a replacement for the NBA departure of Chris Anstey.

 The team would win their first six games in a row before a loss to Brisbane that also saw the team release McCaffrey (10.3 points and 2.9 assists) after realising he was not quite the same player as he was in 1996.
 Former NBA guard Clinton McDaniel (17.4 points, 4.3 assists, and 2.7 steals) would replace him and go on to lead the league in steals.

-Tony Ronaldson, who had led the team offensively since 1994, did so again this season, posting averages of 18.1 points, 5.2 rebounds and 3.1 assists, while 20-year-old Frank Drmic had a breakout season, averaging 14.4 points and 6.6 rebounds and by season’s end had even gained the attention of NBA scouts.
-Alongside Ronaldson, McDaniel and Drmic, Knight would average 2.6 points, 1.4 rebounds, and 0 assists per game and the Magic would finish with 26 wins, 4 losses which would stand as the third best regular season record of all-time (behind Adelaides 24-2 in 1986 and Geelong’s 21-2 in 1984).
+Tony Ronaldson (18.1 points, 5.2 rebounds and 3.1 assists) who had led the team in scoring since 1994 did so yet again, while 20-year-old Frank Drmic (14.4 points and 6.6 rebounds) had a breakout season, gaining interest from multiple NBA teams.
+Alongside Ronaldson, McDaniel and Drmic, Knight would average 2.6 points, 1.4 rebounds, and 0 assists and the Magic would finished on top of the ladder, recording the third best regular season record of all-time (26-4).
+Only Adelaide in 1986 (24-2) and Geelong in 1984 (21-2) being able to top it.
 As a result, Brian Goorjian took home his third Coach of the Year award and Mike Kelly was named the defensive player of the year for the second straight season.

 The Magic received a first-round bye thanks to finishing in first place, then faced off against Brisbane in the semi-finals.